 Network Resistor Reliability

-The granular composition of the resistor material can make it susceptible to thermal and electrical stresses.
-Transient stress conditions can often lead to a long-term change in performance rather than a complete failure.
+The granular composition of the thick film resistor material can make it susceptible to thermal and electrical stresses.
+This particle to particle contact can be disrupted by various stress factors.
+This tends to cause a long-term change in performance rather than a complete failure.

 Stability And Drift